01 / 10

 Been a Weapon

 The history of money is the history of control.
 From the moment states discovered they could debase coinage — shaving silver from the edges, reducing gold content, then simply declaring paper to be worth its face value — monetary policy became the primary tool of political power.
 Roman emperors paid for endless wars through currency debasement.
 Medieval monarchs funded their courts by clipping coins and re-minting them lighter.
-Modern central banks achieve the same effect through interest rate policy, quantitative easing, and the creation of money from nothing — but the mechanism is different in engineering, not in intent.
+Modern central banks achieve the same effect through interest rate policy, quantitative easing, and the creation of money from nothing.

 The invention of digital payment infrastructure gave governments a new set of tools for monetary control that coin-clippers and printing presses could never provide.
 The surveillance of transactions at scale.
 The ability to freeze accounts without judicial process.
 Capital controls enforced at the protocol level.
-The de-platforming of entire categories of economic activity through banking access denial — what the United States government formally pursued under Operation Choke Point and what continues informally as financial institutions implement ideologically-motivated account closures.
 The trajectory was clear before CBDCs were proposed.
 CBDCs are the endpoint of a direction of travel that has been consistent for decades.

 03 / 10